honk-fest-west/hfw-website/README.md

 # HONK!
 Fest West - Website

 The HFW website is a static page site hosted by [Github.com](https://github.com).
-If you already know HTML and CSS, you have 90% of the tools required to update and maintain this site!
+If you already know HTML and CSS, you have 90% of the tools required to update and maintain this site.
 Other tools you'll need to know about are:

 - [git](https://git-scm.com/) Version control (keeps a history of all modifications)